Jonathan S. Bush

-Jonathan S. Bush (born March 10, 1969) is an American technology entrepreneur, best known as the cofounder and former chief executive officer of athenahealth, a Watertown, Massachusetts-based healthcare technology company founded in 1997.
+Jonathan S. Bush (born March 10, 1969) is an American technology entrepreneur and politician, best known as the cofounder and former chief executive officer of athenahealth, a Watertown, Massachusetts-based healthcare technology company founded in 1997.
 On June 6, 2018, Bush resigned from his position as CEO of athenahealth during an activist campaign by Elliott Management.
+In October 2025, he announced his candidacy for Governor of Maine in the 2026 election as a Republican.

 Early life and education

-Bush is the son of Jonathan Bush, cousin of U.S. President George W. Bush, nephew of U.S. President George H. W. Bush, and brother of television presenter Billy Bush.
+Bush is the son of Josephine Colwell Bradley and Jonathan Bush, cousin of U.S. President George W. Bush, nephew of U.S. President George H. W. Bush, and brother of television presenter Billy Bush.
 He grew up in Manhattan and attended the Allen-Stevenson School.

 Bush graduated from the Phillips Academy college preparatory school in Andover, Massachusetts.
-He attended Boston University for one year in 1988–89, graduated from Wesleyan University in 1993 with a Bachelor of Arts degree in The College of Social studies, and earned a Master of Business Administration degree from Harvard University in 1997.
+He attended Boston University for one year from 1988–1989, graduated from Wesleyan University in 1993 with a Bachelor of Arts degree in The College of Social studies, and earned a Master of Business Administration degree from Harvard University in 1997.

 Business career

 Early career

 Just before coming to Wesleyan, Bush took time off from his studies to work on George H. W. Bush's 1988 presidential campaign.
-As an EMT, Bush spent a summer vacation during college operating a 911-response ambulance in New Orleans.
+As an EMT, Bush spent a summer vacation during college operating a 911 response ambulance in New Orleans.
 In 1991, Bush volunteered to become a combat medic at the start of Operation Desert Storm, doing boot camp at Fort Jackson in South Carolina, but did not ship out because the war ended before he finished.

 The business side of Bush's training stemmed from his time as an associate of J. Bush & Company, Inc., a firm founded by his father that assisted foreign embassies in banking, and as a consultant at Booz Allen Hamilton, where he was a member of its Managed Care Strategy Group.